The following are reasons to use audio description and how to use it:

 Audio Description (AD) provides descriptive narration of key visual elements that make visual media inclusive.
 It takes a video and talks you through it by describing elements such as actions, gestures, scene changes, images of text important to understanding, and any other significant visual information.
-It makes video and multimedia accessible by capturing what is happening on screen into audible descriptions that are incorporated during natural pauses in the sound track.
+It makes video and multimedia accessible by capturing what is happening on the screen into audible descriptions that are incorporated during natural pauses in the soundtrack.
 It provides a mental picture of what is happening.

 Why Describe Video?

-- People with Visual Disabilities
+- People with Visual disabilities

 - People with Autism

 - Individuals on the autistic spectrum find that audio description helps better understand emotional and social cues only demonstrated through actions or facial expressions.

 - Research into how the brain processes information reveals that there are two channels: auditory and visual.
 20-30% of students say they retain information best through sound.